GethinDavies1990/CI_MS1_DTR/README.md

 ### Logo

-I found the logo of the duck online, and removed some parts which wasn't needed to make the logo 2 dimensional, I altered the colors to myself to match the tap rooms color pallette. the text on the logo was made by me using adobe illustrator.
+I found the logo of the duck online, and removed some parts which wasn't needed to make the logo 2 dimensional, I altered the colors myself to match the tap rooms color pallette.
+The text on the logo was made by myself using adobe illustrator.

 ![logo](docs/features/ducks-brew-ver.1.webp)

 ### Structure

-The page is structured to be user friendly and only had two pages the index page and the book a table page.
+The page is structured to be user friendly and only has two pages, the index page and the book a table page.
 The website consists of 2 separate pages with a total of 6 sections:
 - The index page includes a hero section with a CTA(call to action) for the user to book a table
 - A Testimonial section so new users can see past experiences from other users while visiting the tap room.